silvia-odwyer/lightbox.js/README.md

 These include:
 - **Slideshow w/ thumbnails**:  A lightbox which displays images along with thumbnails underneath, so that users can navigate to other imagery in the slideshow.
 - **Full-screen lightbox**: A lightbox which displays images at full-screen width and height.
-- **Video lightbox**: Videos can also be displayed.
-- **Sidebar**: A lightbox with a sidebar, where ads or other content can be displayed.
 - **Image**: Another lightbox is provided for displaying a single image only.

 For instance, a gallery lightbox is provided, which allows users to cycle through images included in the gallery.